hablapps/gist/src/test/scala/objectalgebras-vs-free-vs-eff/README.md

-# Object algebras vs. Free
+# Object algebras vs. Free vs. Eff

 This gist aims to compare the common approach of using Free (Monads) to describe programs that are free of interpretation, with the not so known approach of using object algebras (type classes) to achieve the very same thing.